hanikene/roberto-carlos/README.md

 # roberto-carlos

 This is a basic one page portfolio made from a PSD file.
+The technologies used are HTML and Sass.
+You can see the preview here: https://roberto-carlos.herokuapp.com/